Find Overeaters Anonymous Meetings near You โ Start Eating Healthy

 Where do calls go

 For those seeking addiction treatment for themselves or a loved one, our calls are confidential and are available for 24/7 help.
-Calls from your area will be answered by Legacy Healing Center, a paid advertiser.
+Calls from your area will be answered by Still Water Wellness Group, a paid advertiser.
 Any treatment center receiving calls from the site is a paid advertiser.
 We are available 24/7 to discuss your treatment options.
 Our representatives work for a treatment center and will discuss whether their facility may be an option for you.
 These calls are offered at no cost to you and with no obligation to enter into treatment.
 Neither this site nor anyone who answers the call receives a commission or fee dependent upon which treatment provider a visitor may ultimately choose.
 If you wish to explore additional treatment options or connect with a specific rehab center, you can: browse top-rated listings, visit our homepage, or visit SAMHSA, or by calling 800-662-HELP.
 You may also contact The Florida Department of Children and Family Services.